alicernc/info/notes.md

 - finalization on the R=0.6 trigger strategy - incomplete - still on MP
 - put together links to QA tasks from JE group
   - Nima working on the code - committed? - not running within automatic QA trains? - follow up on Florian (?)
+- find out how to extract the collected luminosity for Run 3?

 ## notes from PWG-O2 meeting